a-phillips/pyfi/README.md

 #Welcome to PyFi

-**NEW** : Portfolio optimization functionality added to mvo.py (see code source disclaimer at top)
+**NEW** : Portfolio optimization functionality added to mvo.py

 PyFi is a financial modeling module written in Python.
 It's meant to be an all-encompassing module for both basic and advanced financial applications.

+Thanks to:

-Thanks Christophe Rougeaux for helping correct the binomial model errors!
+* Christophe Rougeaux for helping correct binomial model errors
+* Ondrej Martinsky for great mean-variance optimization code and intuitive explanations at quantandfinancial.com

 ###Current Functionality